PlasmaGebardi/packer-terraform-dev-env/README.md

 environments identical and use terraform for creating (and later destroying) the needed resources.

+## Basics

+Plan is to create several often used templates to be used in different situations

 ## TODO:

 * basic image with packer